Ariovistus: Role and status

 In 59 BC, during Caesar's consulship, the Senate recognized Ariovistus as "king and friend of the Roman people".
 (Note: Sometime in the previous year (60 BC), Ariovistus had met with the Roman proconsul of Transalpine Gaul or "at least communicated by envoys" with him, which Goldsworthy avows, "paved the way for his recognition" as a friend to the Roman people.)
 At the very least, this title indicated that Ariovistus was already a significant power in central Gaul before Caesar’s campaigns.
-Yet how this Roman title corresponded to his actual Germanic status remains unclear.Scholars warn that in Roman terminology cannot be equated uncritically with Germanic leadership traditions.
+Yet how this Roman title corresponded to his actual Germanic status remains unclear.
+Scholars warn that rex in Roman terminology cannot be equated uncritically with Germanic leadership traditions.
 Tacitus later wrote that kings were chosen by birth, military leaders by merit, and neither held absolute power.

 Intervention in Gaul

 Before Caesar's arrival in Gaul (58 BC), the Arverni and Sequani enlisted Ariovistus in their struggle against the Aedui, Rome's allies.
 Perhaps Ariovistus seemed like a natural ally from whom to solicit assistance, since a few years prior (61 BC), he had defeated the Aedui handily.
 At the very least, the peoples of Gaul feared Ariovistus and his forces for their ferocity, in as much as they resented them as foreign invaders.
 The Aedui occupied territory along the upper Loire between the Sequani of the Doubs valley and the Arverni of the Massif Central.
 The Sequani controlled access to the Rhine via the Doubs valley and had fortified Vesontio to dominate trade between the Rhine and Rhone.
 Strabo, writing later, identified commercial rivalry over tolls along the Arar (Saône) as a cause of conflict.

 At the Battle of Magetobriga, Ariovistus's 15,000 men defeated the Aedui, enslaved hostages, and seized a third of their territory, settling 120,000 Germanic peoples there.
 (Note: Caesar reports that the Suebi maintained a citizen army of 100,000 men annually, while Tacitus notes that they were not one tribe but a confederation.)
 He later demanded more land for his allies the Harudes—some 24,000 of them—and began devastating Sequani lands, effectively turning on his former patrons.

 Ariovistus's forces comprised a migratory conglomeration—Harudes, Eudusii, Triboci, Vangiones, Nemetes, Marcomanni, and Suebi—with uncertainty as to whether he possessed a distinct personal following beyond a probable mounted core.